chaintng/obsidian-auto-backlink/README.md

 - Supports excluding specific folders from backlink generation

 ## Installation
+Currently only available via cloning/manual add via the .obsidian/.plugins folder, waiting on approval!

-1. Open Obsidian and go to Settings > Community Plugins
+~~1.
+Open Obsidian and go to Settings > Community Plugins
 2. Disable Safe Mode
 3. Click on "Browse" and search for "Auto Backlinks"
-4. Install the plugin and enable it
+4. Install the plugin and enable it~~

 ## Usage